Buckle up for a deep dive into the Honda Odyssey’s history!

 The Worst Years: 2018, 2019

 If you’re shopping for a fifth-gen Odyssey, you might want to steer clear of the 2018 and 2019 models.
-Here’s why these years earned a spot on the naughty list:
+Here’s why these years earned a position on the undesirable list:

-Adding to the woes, the infotainment system decided to join the problem party.
+Adding to the woes, the infotainment system decided to join the trouble bash.
 The rearview camera occasionally malfunctioned due to a combination of Media Oriented Systems Transport cable and software issues.

 But wait, there’s more!
 The 2018 model faced recalls due to loose battery terminal connections, defective sliding door latches, and diminished braking performance.
 Talk about a trifecta of trouble.